psbanka/go-time/README.md

 - Look at some kind of "real" projects:
   - look at IAM's thing as an API!
   - Go look at snit code!
+  - We looked at proteusdns and immediately started fan-personing
 - How does configuration within a library work?
 How do we do config/secrets management (e.g. root database passwords)

 - How do we install dependencies?